ag25-lgtm/Astrophotometry-Differential-Light-Curve/README.md

 Despite the apparent underestimate of error, the SNR-based uncertainty propagation remains essential to this analysis, as it provides the baseline against which the check star's excess scatter, and therefore the rescaling factor, is calculated (under the assumption that the check star is non-variable).

 An alternative approach would be to compare the variable star's raw scatter directly to the check star's, rather than rescaling formal errors.
-This was avoided as it assumes both stars share the same noise level, ignoring that their differing brightness's give them different photon noise floors i.e brighter stars have lower fraction uncertainties (as reflected in their individual SNR values).
+This was avoided as it assumes both stars share the same noise level, ignoring that their differing brightnesses give them different photon noise floors i.e brighter stars have lower fractional uncertainties (as reflected in their individual SNR values).
 It also provides only a single, blended scatter value for the entire run, rather than an individual uncertainty for each point or bin, meaning it cannot supply the per-bin weighting the chi-squared test requires to compute a formal significance value.

+**Note About Technique**
+It is also worth noting that this analysis assumes the comparison star itself is non-variable, since all differential magnitudes (and therefore the check star's baseline) are measured relative to it.
+There remains a small possibility that the comparison and/or check star are each variable by some small, differing amount.
+If the check star has intrinsic variability, some of its excess scatter would not be attributed to underestimated measurement errors.
+The rescaling would therefore overestimate the required uncertainty correction, meaning the true errors may be smaller than the rescaled values and the significance of the variable star correspondingly greater.
+The corrected results should therefore be interpreted as conservative estimates, conditional on the assumption that the check star is non-variable.

 **Outlier Removal**

 A 3σ clip was applied independently to each star's light curve.
-The variable star had 2 points removed (indices `[0, 1]`, corresponding to the first two exposures of the run, this is likely due to telescope/guiding settling rather than genuine signal or noise.
+The variable star had 2 points removed indices `[0, 1]`, corresponding to the first two exposures of the run, this is likely due to telescope/guiding settling rather than genuine signal or noise.
 The check star had no points removed (`[]`).

 | | Points Clipped | Indices |
 |---|---|---|